gakiokevin/alx-system_engineering-devops/0x00-shell_basics/README.md

 a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory copies all the HTML files from the current working directory to the parent of the working directory, a script that deletes all files in the current working directory that end with the character
+The symbolic link should be created in the current working directory copies all the HTML files from the current working directory to the parent of the working directory, a script that deletes all files in the current working directory that end with the character a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.\n